 Water resource protection continues to be a top priority in many regions of the world, and, as clean freshwater supplies become scarcer, solutions will be needed to meet human and environmental demands.
 Modern and novel technology will be necessary in regions that have abundant water resources but don’t currently have access to them due to infrastructure or sanitation issues.
 Other solutions might include social and nontechnological innovations, in which people simply slow their rate of water use or move to areas that have more abundant water resources.
 Governments, from federal to local levels, will also be faced with deciding how water is rationed between agricultural, industrial, domestic, and environmental needs.
 Most importantly, citizens should remain informed about the issues surrounding water resource use and allocation.

 Everyday citizens can take action to protect the water resources where they live.
 Collectively, citizens will be the ones to influence water policy, water quality, and the water budget.
 You can get involved by staying informed, protecting water resources, making others aware, participating in water resource conservation groups, monitoring the water resources in your area, and contacting government representatives and policymakers about these issues.

-By Caleb Aldridge, Research Associate, Wildlife, Fisheries, and Aquaculture; Dr. Beth Baker, Assistant Extension Professor, Wildlife, Fisheries, and Aquaculture; and Austin Omer, Extension Associate, Wildlife, Fisheries, and Aquaculture.
+By Caleb Aldridge, former Research Associate, Wildlife, Fisheries, and Aquaculture; Beth Baker, PhD, Associate Extension Professor, Wildlife, Fisheries, and Aquaculture; and Austin Omer, former Extension Associate, Wildlife, Fisheries, and Aquaculture.